ALTIBASE/Documents/Manuals/Altibase_trunk/eng/StoredProcedure1_Eng.md

 | BLOB        | 2GB - 1                        | 100MB Determined by the LOB_OBJECT_BUFFER_SIZE property (default value: 32KB) |
 | CLOB        | 2GB - 1                        | 100MB Determined by the LOB_OBJECT_BUFFER_SIZE property (default value: 32KB) |

-On omission, the size of the CHAR, VARCHAR, NCHAR and NVARCHAR types is 1 by default.
+On omission, the size of the CHAR, VARCHAR, NCHAR, and NVARCHAR types is 1 by default.

 In case the data type of parameters or return values is set to CHAR, NCHAR, NVARCHAR or VARCHAR in the stored procedures or functions, the size of data type is set to the specified size of properties as follows: